streamingfast/substreams/docs/developers-guide/running-substreams.md

       "ordinal": "85"
     },
     ...
-    {
-      "from": "AAAAAAAAAAAAAAAAAAAAAAAAAAA=",
-      "to": "q6cWGn+2nIjhbtn0Vc5it5HuTQM=",
-      "tokenId": "29",
-      "trxHash": "z7GX9i7Fx/DnGhHsDEoOOUo6pB21OG6FUm+GyEs/J5Y=",
-      "ordinal": "114"
-    }
   ]
 }
 ```

-{% hint style="info" %}
-**Note**: The example output contains data for different transfers from data in the blockchain.
-The transfers are verifiable [on Etherscan](https://etherscan.io/tx/0xcfb197f62ec5c7f0e71a11ec0c4a0e394a3aa41db5386e85526f86c84b3f2796).
-{% endhint %}

 ## Development and production mode

-### Development mode
+Substreams has two mode when executing your module(s) either development mode or production mode.
+Development

-Production and development modes impact the execution of Substreams.

-&#x20;Important aspects of execution include:
+and production modes impact the execution of Substreams, important aspects of execution include:

 * The time required to reach the first byte.
 * The speed that large ranges get executed.
 * The module logs and outputs sent back to the client.

-## Parallel execution in development versus production modes
+### Differences

 Differences between production and development modes include:

-* Forward parallel execution is enabled in production mode and disabled in development mode.
+* Forward parallel execution is enabled in production mode and disabled in development mode
 * The time required to reach the first byte in development mode is faster than in production mode.

 Specific attributes of development mode include: